maikszusevics/IT-Security-Support-Bootcamp/Virtualisation/Hypervisors.md

 The degree of overhead varies significantly between hypervisor types and implementations, with Type 1 hypervisors generally having lower overhead than Type 2.
 Hardware-assisted virtualisation and paravirtualisation techniques aim to minimise this overhead.

+## Conclusion

+Hypervisors are the unsung heroes of modern computing infrastructure, underpinning cloud computing, datacentres, and even many personal computing setups.
+By abstracting hardware and enabling the efficient sharing of resources, they have revolutionised how we deploy, manage, and scale applications.
+Understanding the different types of hypervisors, their core functionalities, and the techniques they employ is essential for anyone involved in managing or developing for virtualised environments.
+As virtualisation continues to evolve, with technologies like containerisation building upon similar principles, the fundamental role of the hypervisor in bridging the gap between software and hardware remains as critical as ever.